jbcodeforce/vuejs-studies/docs/index.md

 vue-router helps to link components to route.

 * Define a router object in the main.js.
-This is from the last router version, and using vite for web server.
+This is from the last router version, and using [vite](https://vitejs.dev/guide/) server.

 ```js
 import {createRouter, createWebHistory } from 'vue-router'